DavesCodeMusings/irc2Frotz/README.txt

 included in the FreeBSD package for Frotz.
 This means compiling from source.

-It's not terribly difficult, but you will need the git client and developer tools for C programs installed.
+It's not terribly difficult, but you will need the git client and developer tools for C programs installed as prerequisites.

 Here's the commands needed for FreeBSD:
 1. git https://github.com/DavidGriffith/frotz.git